Alcázar: Common features

-The construction that defines Alcázars is the distinctive Iberian practices that can be found in the architectural design.
+The construction that defines alcázars is the distinctive Iberian practices that can be found in the architectural design.
 This technique is coined as being Mudéjar in style due to the presence of Morisco and Mudéjar craftsmen throughout both Muslim and Christian rule that had largely contributed to, and had a lasting influence on, the construction of buildings.
-Features of the Alcázars reflected Islamic influence with their geometric design and the inward-looking style emphasizing seclusion and privacy for the occupant.
+Features of the alcázars reflected Islamic influence with their geometric design and the inward-looking style emphasizing seclusion and privacy for the occupant.
 Alcázars of the Iberian Peninsula usually consisted of a complex system of buildings with multiple palaces, halls, and courtyards, all serving a specific function.

 Gardens

 Gardens played a vital role in the settlement of Islamic Spain, providing a space of relaxation, economic benefits, and the illusion of paradise to its beholder.
 Alcázar courtyards housed some of the most grandiose gardens in the region, reflecting the wealth of its ruler.
-The influence of the gardens can be see today as some gardens still remain, having been preserved and admired by the Christian rulers post-Muslim rule.
+The influence of the gardens can be seen today as some gardens still remain, having been preserved and admired by the Christian rulers post-Muslim rule.

-Inner courtyard gardens was the most common approach of horticulture in the Alcázars.
+Inner courtyard gardens was the most common approach of horticulture in the alcázars.
 Gardens would be placed into a system of interconnected courtyards where the buildings completely enclosed the space.
 The gardens were kept from outside view, following Islamic architectural practices of an inward, plain interior that disguised decorated, private areas; only those fortunate enough could witness the courtyards.

-Basic components of the Alcázar gardens included: a raised grid formation, an irrigation system with a collecting pool as its distribution point, and formal walkways and pavement.
-Continued influence of Islamic techniques can be seen in the composition of the gardens that are geometric, symmetrical, and often quadripartite arrangement, known as a charbagh.
+Basic components of the alcázar gardens included: a raised grid formation, an irrigation system with a collecting pool as its distribution point, and formal walkways and pavement.
+Continued influence of Islamic techniques can be seen in the composition of the gardens that are geometric, symmetrical, and often quadripartite arrangement, known as charbaghs.
 A range of shrubs, trees, vegetables and flowers were grown in these gardens.
 The fruits could be cultivated and marketable while also supplying the garden with a pleasant fragrance and aesthetic beauty.
 The fruit trees in the gardens of the Alcázar of Seville are reported to have introduced new, "exotic" fruits to Europe such as lemons, oranges, apricots, and peaches.

 Water system

 Constant irrigation was necessary to maintain the lush flora of the gardens.
-Intricate Arabic irrigation designs were incorporated into the courtyards of the Alcázars by Muslim rulers to serve multiple purposes.
+Intricate Arabic irrigation designs were incorporated into the courtyards of the alcázars by Muslim rulers to serve multiple purposes.
 The systems supplied the gardens with a constant flow of fresh water, aesthetically refreshed the space, and had a cooling effect on the courtyard and surrounding buildings.
-Each irrigation system of the Alcázars had unique elements, defining the individuality of the location.
+Each irrigation system of the alcázars had unique elements, defining the individuality of the location.
 These techniques ranged from still pools, flowing channels, and fountains, and were implemented to achieve a visual and architectural link from exterior to interior spaces.
 Water created a sense of peace and spiritual stability in the gardens.